ezachrisen/indigo/guide.md

 See the [CEL documentation](https://github.com/google/cel-spec/blob/master/doc/langdef.md#protocol-buffer-data-conversion) for how protocol buffers are converted into CEL's internal representation.

-To use protocol buffers in rules, follow Google's tutorial [here](https://developers.google.com/protocol-buffers/docs/gotutorial).
+To use create protocol buffer definitions and generate the code for them, follow Google's tutorial [here](https://developers.google.com/protocol-buffers/docs/gotutorial).
 In the rest of the guide we'll assume you have a working knowledge of protocol buffers.

 After you've defined your protocol buffers and imported the generated package into your Go code, you can declare an Indigo schema with a protocol buffer type.